15 Smart Money Tips Every Woman Should Know

 • Pay $200 extra toward debt this month.

-Each small win builds momentum—and motivation to keep going.
+Each small win builds motivation and momentum to keep going.

 5. Use Cash-Back Apps and Extensions